GimhaniSandareka/Sitemap/README.md

 # Sitemap
-Visual sitemap done using  HTML, CSS, JavaScript, and SVG to represent website structure in a clean, interactive format.
+This project is a visual representation of a website's structure, built using HTML, CSS, JavaScript, and SVG.
+The sitemap displays the hierarchy of web pages in an interactive and organized format.
+SVG is used to draw nodes and connectors, making it easy to understand the parent-child relationships between pages.
+JavaScript handles the dynamic rendering of elements and user interactions such as expanding or collapsing sections.
+The design is responsive and clean, providing a clear overview of the site's navigation flow.